soar-tech/strapi/docs/3.x.x/guides/database.md

 C:\Program Files\MongoDB\Server\4.0\bin>mongod
 ```

-7. Open up another new command line window so that you can access the `mongo shell`.
+6. Open up another new command line window in order to access the `mongo shell`.
 In the new command line window, navigate to the following directory and then execute the `mongo` command:

 ```bash
 C:\>